-- NASA installed a small laser retroreflector aboard the lander to test its potential as a navigation tool.
+- NASA had installed a small laser retroreflector aboard the lander to test its potential as a navigation tool.

 - Beresheet means "In the Beginning" in Hebrew.